Psychology and Cognitive Neuroscience

 International Baccalaureate Diploma Programme

-To include a science subject at higher level, and at least 6,6,5 at higher level.
-Candidates may be asked to achieve 36 without a science subject.
+Plus at least 6,6,5 at higher level.
 Mathematics pathways 'Analysis and Approaches' and Applications and Interpretation' will both be accepted at Standard or Higher Level

 Leaving Certificate - Higher Level (Ireland) (first awarded in 2017)